Vegan Egg Salad (Tofu Egg Salad)

 Instructions

-• Drain tofu, wrap in a clean tea towel and press for 30 minutes under a plate with a few cans.
-(This step is important; if you don’t press out excess liquid, your salad will become watery as it sits.)
+• Drain tofu and use your favorite method to press for at least 30 minutes.
+(This step is important; if you don't press out excess liquid, your salad will become watery.)
+See notes for tips on pressing tofu.

-• Stir tofu together with remaining ingredients.
-You can serve it immediately, but it’s best if you let it marinate for a few hours or even overnight in the fridge.
+• You can serve it immediately, but it's best if you let it marinate for an hour or two in the fridge.

 Notes

-2. The black salt is what gives this salad an eggy flavor and smell.
+Black salt: This is what gives this salad an eggy flavor and aroma.
 I purchased mine at a local Indian food market.
 You can also find it online.
+Otherwise, feel free to substitute regular sea salt.

-4. Make sure to pick a vegan mayo whose flavor you really like, because it’s front-and-center in this recipe!
+Vegan mayonnaise: Make sure to pick a vegan mayo you really like, because the flavor is front-and-center in this recipe!
 My favorite brand in the states is the classic Follow Your Heart Vegenaise.
 Some of the vegan sandwich spreads on the market nowadays taste good enough to spread a thin layer on a sandwich or burger but aren’t that tasty in larger amounts.

 1. And there’s a useful Vegg Baking Combine that is good for quiches, cakes, cookies, muffins, challah bread and different recipes.